dmx-systems/dmx-documentation/docs/user.rst

 Bulk deletion
 -------------

-To delete several items in one go select all of them by clicking them with the CTRL key pressed.
+To delete several items in one go select all of them by clicking them with the CTRL or SHIFT key pressed.

 .. image:: _static/bulk-delete-1.png

 Then proceed as above:
-Left-click onto the item and drag your mouse onto the delete button.
+Left- or right-click onto the item and drag your mouse onto the *Delete* command.

 .. image:: _static/bulk-delete-2.png

-When you select "Delete" the same confirmation dialog window opens:
-It informs you about the number of items you are about to delete.
+When you select *Delete* a confirmation dialog window opens to inform you about the number of items you are about to delete.
 You can confirm or cancel the deletion.

 .. _user-organizing-the-working-context: